sethmorton/sethmorton/README.md

 - 🔭 I’m currently working on **GeneLoop**

-- 🌱 On the side, I'm currently learning **Yamanaka Factors and Music Theory 🎶**
+- 🌱 On the side, I'm currently learning **Proteomics and Music Theory 🎶**

 - 💬 Ask me about **Plasmids and SvelteKit**